-Randomize all the lines in files or standard input using a shuffling algorithm.
+Shuffle (randomize) all input lines using a shuffling algorithm.

 All lines in files and/or standard input are read in and written out in random order.
 This routine uses array shuffling, which is faster than sorting.
-It is a good alternative to randomizeLinesViaSort when doing unweighted randomization.
+It is a good alternative to randomizeLinesViaSort when doing unweighted shuffling (the most common case).

 Input data size is limited by available memory.
 Disk oriented techniques are needed when data sizes are larger.
 For example, generating random values line-by-line (ala --gen-random-inorder) and sorting with a disk-backed sort program like GNU sort.